perrupa/Achievers-Front-End-Development-Methodology/README.md

 	- Ever.
 - No IDs in CSS selectors
 	- They are fine for use in JS but not in our style sheets
 - No markup in CSS selectors.
-	- If you want to style something, give it a class.
+If you want to style something, give it a class.
-	- .user h3{} /* this is bad */
+		.user h3{} /* this is bad */
-	- .user .userName {} /* this is better */
+		.user .userName {} /* this is better */
 - We should use a hybrid of BEM and OOCSS principles
 	- A block is the smallest
-- Class naming
+- camelCaseYourClassNames
-	- describe what the class *is* rather than what it *looks like* .bigText /*Bad*/
+- Class names should describe what the class *is* rather than what it *looks like* .bigText /*Bad*/
 		.recognitionNominee /*Good*/
-	- camelCaseYourClassNames
 - Avoid !important, unless absolutely necessary
 - Only set widths on containers/wrappers
 	- Wrappers with explicit width should have NO padding